 From the mayor’s standpoint, it’s entirely understandable.
 Hoping to re-channel the spirit of 2010, suburban-versus-urban mojo into another winning campaign, nobody better summons the loathing of downtown elitism more than Adam Vaughan except maybe Councillor Kristyn Wong-Tam.
 Whip smart, smart-alecky and familiar with basic concepts of city building, Vaughan is everything Mayor Ford isn’t.
 And the mayor and his most ardent supporters despise him for that.
 Since anger serves as fuel for Ford Nation, an object for their ire is what primes the pump.

 Thus, the Toronto Sun columnist and former Ford PR flack, Adrienne Batra, had to engage in some pretzelling of logic to refer to Councillor Vaughan’s latest criticism of the mayor as a personal attack.
 The point of the councillor’s comments as I read them, Ms. Batra, was that because of Mayor Ford’s absence in doing anything, well, mayoral, the space is filled with his off-the-field antics.
+Or, involvement “…in an inordinate amount of unusual situations”, as you refer to them.

 So the story then becomes all about Councillor Vaughan instead of the underperformance of Mayor Ford.
 The councillor’s angry, still seething about Ford’s victory.
 He’s a spotlight seeker, constructing a platform for a run at the mayor’s office in 2014.
 It’s just personal, just politics.
 There’s nothing of substance to his criticisms.
 The mayor’s performance is beyond reproach except maybe of the friendliest type from the likes of Adrienne Batra.
 All else is simply cheap politicking.